Presbyterianism: France

 There is a Church of Scotland (Presbyterian) in central Paris: The Scots Kirk, which is English-speaking, and is attended by many nationalities.
 It maintains close links with the Church of Scotland in Scotland itself, as well as with the Reformed Church of France.

 Italy

 The Waldensian Evangelical Church (Chiesa Evangelica Valdese, CEV) is an Italian Protestant denomination.

-The church was founded in the 12th century, and centuries later, after the Protestant Reformation, it adhered to Calvinist theology and became the Italian branch of the Presbyterian churches.
+The church was founded in the 12th century.
+After the Protestant Reformation, it adhered to Calvinist theology and became the Italian branch of the Presbyterian churches.
 As such, the church is a member of the World Communion of Reformed Churches.

 North America

 Even before Presbyterianism spread with immigrants abroad from Scotland, there were divisions in the larger Presbyterian family.
 Some later rejoined only to separate again.
 In what some interpret as rueful self-reproach, some Presbyterians refer to the divided Presbyterian churches as the "Split Ps".